 - Average order value

-- Other customer data including psychographic and demographic information(such as gender, income, style, and age).
+- Other customer data includes psychographic and demographic information(such as gender, income, style, and age).

-By filtering Snapshots by style, for example, you can get valuable insights on how different customers navigate your product catalog.
+By filtering Snapshots by style, you can get valuable insights into how different customers navigate your product catalog.
 That makes it possible to create dynamic and personalized catalog pages and related product suggestions.

 Here’s a sample of our Confetti report filtered by a given user variable:

-If the user variable is broken down by the customer’s style, you can see that the customers represented in green are more interested in products lower on the page.
+If the customer’s style breaks down the user variable, you can see that the customers represented in green are more interested in products lower on the page.
 In this case, you might test a dynamic shopping experience that places those products higher on the page for this particular customer segment.

-You are going to need the help of your web developer if you are not a programmer for this.
+You will need your web developer's help if you are not a programmer for this.
 By default, Crazy Egg doesn’t know the value you want to track and doesn’t provide any mechanism for determining the value.

 You will want to start by deciding what you want to track.
 For this example, let's go with Logged in.
-Once you have made this decision you will then need to figure out how you will identify this visitor.
+Once you have made this decision, you will need to figure out how to identify this visitor.
 The logic and the data for the value will have to 100% come from the customer.

 var isLoggedIn = ?; // Customer must provide logic for setting isLoggedIn